 How do I apply?

-Fill out the online application.
+Fill out the online application when applications are open.
 It is recommended to write the responses in a separate document and paste them when completed into the online application fields for submission; writing directly in the browser may result in lost work.

 What is the deadline?

 The DADA program is currently on hiatus.
 Check back for more information.

 This project is supported in part by the Cultural Arts Division

 of the City of Austin Economic Development Department.